Sarah Jeffery - West Wind Counselling

 If you're finding you can't feel anything except a kind of numbness...

-If your relationships with family and friends are suffering...
+If your relationships with family or friends are suffering...

-If you've suffered a loss or a setback in your life, either recently or longer ago...
+If you've suffered a loss, a bereavement, or a setback in your life, either recently or longer ago...

 If you're carrying issues or difficulties that stay with you from your past...